Intan-Technologies/Electroplating/README.md

 # Electroplating
 Intan Electroplating is free software that controls an RHD Electroplating Board and an Intan 128-channel headstage to electroplate.
 This software allows for automatic and manual plating of all 128 channels, either individually or in a group.
 With update 1.03, the Windows release of this software includes an installer that automatically installs prerequisites (Opal Kelly drivers, Microsoft Visual C++ Redistributables) to make use of this software easier.
+Another addition is the option to select a custom range of channels to plate over a period of time.

 The most recent binaries are available from the Intan website: https://intantech.com or here on GitHub under Releases: